Registration with the Open University

 Continuing your registration

 To maintain registration you must make progress to the satisfaction of your supervisors, your Student Advisory Committee, the SIMR Graduate Program Coordinating Committee, and comply with any academic requirements.
 Once you have been registered for a particular degree, your registration will be renewed automatically each year until the submission date, as long as a report of satisfactory progress has been received by the Open University.
+An Open University “Research Degrees in Affiliated Research Centres Student Handbook” is available to the students as a guide to the University’s academic and administrative arrangements for research degree study in Affiliated Research Centres (ARCs).

 Other study and employment